-Performance outcomes Acceptable outcomes Complies Comments PO5 Each lot is provided with an adequate supply of telecommunication infrastructure AO5 Development is provided with a connection to the national broadband network or telecommunication services. ~ Can be conditioned to comply.
+Performance outcomes Acceptable outcomes Complies Comments PO5 Each lot is provided with an adequate supply of telecommunication infrastructure AO5 Development is provided with a connection to the national broadband network or telecommunication services. ~ Complies.
 Existing public utility servi ces PO6 Development and associated works do not affect the efficient functioning of public utility mains, services or installations.
-AO6 Public utility mains, services are relocated, altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ Can be conditioned to comply.
-Excavation or filling PO7 Excavation or filling must not have an adverse impact on the: A07.1 Excavation or filling does not occur within 1.5 metres of any site boundary. n/a Not applicable. (a) streetscape; (b) scenic amenity; (c) environmental values; (d) slope stability; AO7.2 Excavation or filling at any point on a lot is to be no greater than 1.5 metres above or below natural ground level. n/a Not applicable. (e) accessibility; or (f) privacy of adjoining premises.
-A07.3 Earthworks batters: (a) are no greater than 1.5 metres in height; (b) are stepped with a minimum width 2 metre berm; (c) do not exceed a maximum of two batters and two berms (not greater than 3.6 metres in total height) on any one lot; (d) have a slope no greater than 1 in 4; and (e) are retained. n/a Not applicable.
+AO6 Public utility mains, services are relocated, altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ Will be conditioned.
+Excavation or filling PO7 Excavation or filling must not have an adverse impact on the: A07.1 Excavation or filling does not occur within 1.5 metres of any site boundary. n/a (a) streetscape; (b) scenic amenity; (c) environmental values; (d) slope stability; A07.2 Excavation or filling at any point on a lot is to be no greater than 1.5 metres above or below natural ground level. n/a (e) accessibility; or (f) privacy of adjoining premises.
+A07.3 Earthworks batters: (a) are no greater than 1.5 metres in height; (b) are stepped with a minimum width 2 metre berm; (c) do not exceed a maximum of two batters and two berms (not greater than 3.6 metres in total height) on any one lot; (d) have a slope no greater than 1 in 4; and (e) are retained. n/a

-Performance outcomes Acceptable outcomes Complies Comments A07.4 Soil used for filling or spoil from excavation is not stockpiled in locations that can be viewed from: (a) adjoining premises; or (b) a road frontage, for a period exceeding 1 month from the commencement of the filling or excavation. n/a Not applicable.
-A07.5 All batters and berms to be constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a Not applicable.
-A07.6 Retaining walls have a maximum height of 1.5 metres and are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-A07.7 Excavation or filling at any point on a lot is to include measures that protect trees at the foot or top of cut or fill batters by the use of appropriate retaining methods and sensitive earth removal or placement and in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-For assessable development l l Transport network
+Performance outcomes Acceptable outcomes Complies Comments AO7.4 Soil used for filling or spoil from excavation is not stockpiled in locations that can be viewed from: (a) adjoining premises; or (b) a road frontage, for a period exceeding 1 month from the commencement of the filling or excavation. n/a A07.5 All batters and berms to be constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a A07.6 Retaining walls have a maximum height of 1.5 metres and are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a AO7.7 Excavation or filling at any point on a lot is to include measures that protect trees at the foot or top of cut or fill batters by the use of appropriate retaining methods and sensitive earth removal or placement and in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a For assessable development l Transport network

 Performance outcomes Acceptable outcomes Complies Comments PO8 The development has access to a transport network of adequate standard to provide for the safe and efficient movement of vehicles, pedestrians and cyclists.
-AO8.1 Vehicle access, crossovers, road geometry, pavement, utilities and landscaping to the frontage/s of the site are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-AO8.2 Development provides footpath pavement treatments in accordance with Planning Scheme Policy 9 - Footpath Paving. ~ Will be conditioned to comply.
+AO8.1 Vehicle access, crossovers, road geometry, pavement, utilities and landscaping to the frontage/s of the site are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. ~ Complies.
+AO8.2 Development provides footpath pavement treatments in accordance with Planning Scheme Policy 9 - Footpath Paving. ~ Can be conditioned to comply where relevant.
 Public infrastructure PO9 The design, construction and provision of any infrastructure that is to be dedicated to Council is cost effective over its life cycle and incorporates provisions to minimise adverse impacts.
 AO9 Development is in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ Will be conditioned to comply.
-Stormwater quality
+Stormwater quality Stormwater quality